deadlyengineer/react-css-in-js/README.md

 Like [styled-jsx](https://www.npmjs.com/package/styled-jsx), but you don't need a babel plugin or the `<style jsx>` wrapper around the style.
 Also, the style more intuitively _precedes_ styled component.

 _Slightly_ more verbose than Emotion's `css` prop or styled-components, but in return you get less magic, the full flexibility and simplicity of plain React, and a shallower learning curve.
+Also, ability to style multiple components at once, which can be more efficient than repeating the same styled child multiple times.

-Because no babel plugins or compilation is required, it can be used with any tech stack.
-Because it's small, has no dependencies, and
+It can be used with any tech stack, because no babel plugins or compilation are required.
+It can be used in component libraries, because it's small, has no dependencies, and requires no setup.

 _Less than half the size of both the [styled-components](https://bundlephobia.com/result?p=styled-components) and [@emotion/react](https://bundlephobia.com/result?p=@emotion/react) packages._